 While SSDI is for workers who have paid into the system through payroll taxes, Supplemental Security Income (SSI) is designed for people with limited income and resources who have not built up enough work credits to qualify for SSDI.
 SSI can help children with disabilities, older adults with limited means, and individuals with minimal or no recent work history.

-Our lawyers at Fusco, Brandenstein & Rada, P.C. can assess your eligibility and explain the requirements for both programs.
+Our social security disability lawyers in Woodbury at Fusco, Brandenstein & Rada, P.C. can assess your eligibility and explain the requirements for both programs.
 In some situations, you may simultaneously be eligible for SSDI and SSI.

 SSI has its own rules about income, resources, and household composition.
 Your living situation, savings, and even who you live with can affect whether you qualify and how much you receive.
 Our team will help you document everything the SSA needs to evaluate your application fairly.